 Storing and Concentrating Bile

 The gallbladder’s primary function is to store and concentrate bile produced by the liver.
 When bile enters the gallbladder, it undergoes a concentration process.
-The gallbladder removes water and electrolytes, particularly sodium and chloride ions, from the bile.
+The gallbladder removes water and electrolytes, particularly sodium and chloride ions, from the bile8.

 This process can concentrate bile three to ten times its original strength, significantly enhancing its digestive capabilities.
 The concentrated bile is then stored until needed.